derbycomden/derbycomden.github.io/about.md

 * Wearing clothing that is not suitable for a professional work environment, that is provocative, or otherwise potentially offensive.

-* Physical, written, verbal or other abuse, intimidation, threats, annoyance, harassment, stalking, pushing, shoving or use of any physical force whatsoever against any person, which in any way creates a disturbance that is disruptive or dangerous, or creates apprehension in a person, as determined by AtlSecCon, show management, and the Venue in their sole discretion.
+* Physical, written, verbal or other abuse, intimidation, threats, annoyance, harassment, stalking, pushing, shoving or use of any physical force whatsoever against any person, which in any way creates a disturbance that is disruptive or dangerous, or creates apprehension in a person, as determined by DerbyComDen, show management, and the Venue in their sole discretion.

 * Boisterous, lewd or offensive behavior or language, including but not limited to using sexually explicit or offensive language, materials or conduct, or any language, behavior or content that contains profanity, obscene gestures, or racial, religious or ethnic slurs.